Dhvani-intwala/Cafe-Beats/README.md

 #### Preview page

 The preview page shows the user selected order list in a table format.
-The table shows the item details like item name and price.
+The table shows the item details with item name and price.
 Also it provides user the option to return to the menu page by pressing "Y".

 #### Confirm order page